pandey-ankit/WebLogic-Basic-Lab/README.md

 ![](images/35.png)

-- The demo image that we are using is having one preconfigured web application that is runnin on Managed Server.
-This preconfigured web app allows you test and verify all JDBC Connection parameters from DataSource.
+- The demo image that we are using is having one preconfigured web application that is running on Managed Server.
+This preconfigured web app allows you to test and verify all JDBC Connection parameters from DataSource.
 Click on **Deployments**.

 ![](images/36.png)